cesbo/help/en/astra/monitoring/Error-log.md

     - **Duplication of the stream during transmission over UDP**.
 Multiple streams have the same multicast group and port number

+??? question "SDT checksum error"

+    Error checking the checksum of the SDT table.
+    Usually does not lead to image problems.

+??? question "PCR interval out of range"

+    Timestamps come less than once every 250ms

+## Inputs

 ??? question "Channel has no active inputs"

     DAn error occurs if the channel does not have available sources to switch